jackwhittle/What_matters_in_English_schools/README.md

 #### What you need in order to be able to see the files
-You'll need to have teh folowing doftware installed:
+You'll need to have the following software and libraries installed:
 1) Python
 2) Jupyter Notebook
 3) Pandas